dzalf/Instrumentation-Single-and-Dual-Symmetric-SMPS/README.md

 # Symmetric-switched-mode-power-supply-SMPS-
-**This is a single and symmetric power supply for electronic instrumentation circuits**
+**This is both a single and symmetric power supply for electronic instrumentation circuits**

 **WELCOME ALL!**